node-m2m/m2m-quicktour/README.md

 ## Using A Browser Client
 <br>

-Using the same device setup from client-server quicktour, we will access the channel resources using a client from the browser.
+Using the same device from client-server quicktour, we will access its channel resources using a client from the browser.
 ### Browser Client Setup

 #### 1. Login to [node-m2m](https://www.node-m2m.com/m2m/account/login).
 From the *manage security* section, generate an access token.